-- 13. Unless the court makes a specific direction pursuant to ss 141(3) or 148 of the Criminal Procedure Act, the standard directions that are to apply at the arraignment are: - (a) The prosecution is to file and serve on the accused notice of the prosecution case in accordance with s 142 no later than 14 weeks before the trial date.
-In addition to the requirements of s 142, the notice is to include a statement as to the basis upon which the prosecution will contend that the accused is criminally responsible in respect to the alleged offence(s).
-Where the prosecution intends to rely upon post-offence conduct of the accused for an inference of consciousness of guilt, the notice is to include a statement to that effect which includes a precise identification of the conduct relied upon: - (b) The defence is to file and serve on the prosecution a defence response in accordance with s 143 no later than 11 weeks before the trial date; - (c) The prosecution is to file and serve on the accused a prosecution response to the defence response in accordance with s 144 no later than 9 weeks before the trial date; and - (d) The defence is to provide notice of alibi within the period prescribed in s 150 of the Criminal Procedure Act. - 14.
+- 13. In completing the form, the Court expects the legal representatives of the parties to use their best endeavours, based on the material available to them, to determine whether any evidentiary or legal issues will require determination by the trial judge prior to the empanelment of a jury, or the commencement of the trial proper, or whether other matters will arise for consideration and affect the trial commencing before the jury on its schedule date, such as an application to sever the indictment, an application for trial before a judge alone or whether the accused is unfit to be tried.
+In such instances the parties should, based on the material available to them, identify the issues for determination and give an estimate of the time required for their determination.
+The arraignment judge may give directions and rulings as to the conduct of the trial, including directions for the filing of material relevant to the determination of pre-trial issues, and the listing of pre-trial matters for separate hearing. - 14.
+Unless the Court makes a specific direction pursuant to ss 141(3) or 148 of the Criminal Procedure Act, the standard directions that are to apply at the arraignment are: - (a) The prosecution is to file and serve on the accused notice of the prosecution case in accordance with s 142 no later than 14 weeks before the trial date.
+In addition to the requirements of s 142, the notice is to confirm the basis upon which the prosecution will contend that the accused is criminally responsible in respect to the alleged offence(s).
+Where the prosecution intends to rely upon post-offence conduct of the accused for an inference of consciousness of guilt, the notice is to include a statement to that effect which includes a precise identification of the conduct relied upon; - (b) The defence is to file and serve on the prosecution a defence response in accordance with s 143 no later than 11 weeks before the trial date; - (c) The prosecution is to file and serve on the accused a prosecution response to the defence response in accordance with s 144 no later than 9 weeks before the trial date; and - (d) The defence is to provide notice of alibi within the period prescribed in s 150 of the Criminal Procedure Act. - 15.
 The parties are subject to a continuing direction in the following terms:

 The Criminal List Judge or (where known) the Trial Judge is to be advised by email to the relevant Associate of any change in the circumstances that apply to any trial or other hearing that may affect the readiness of the matter to proceed, or the estimate of trial given at arraignment.
-Advice is to be given within 72 hours of such change becoming evident, or immediately where the listed date is less than 72 hours away.
+Advice is to be given as soon as practicable but not later than 5 days of such change becoming evident, or immediately where the listed date is less than 72 hours away.

-15. In the event of non-compliance by a party with this Practice Note, or with any other direction made by the Court, the Court may contact the offending party directly, or list the matter for mention, either of its own motion or at the request of either party.
+16. In the event of non-compliance by a party with this Practice Note, or with any other direction made by the Court, the Court may contact the offending party